jankomag/uli-nz/README.md

 ### Dataset

-The final dataset of AULI and its components for Statistical Area 1 (2018) is available for download from this repository (AULI_SA1-2018.gpkg).
+The final dataset of AULI and its components for Statistical Area 1 (2018) is available for download [here](https://doi.org/10.6084/m9.figshare.28558343.v1).

 <p align="center">
   <img src="res/AULI_auckland.png" alt="AULI" width="800"/>